Theme for this year's Eco-Arts Week: Thinking in Cycles

 Karen Jaimes is a ceramic artist, activist, and educator based in Orange County, NY.
 Her sculptures and installations address socio-political issues and are designed to inspire social engagement.
 She is interested in the agency objects have and their ability to transcend time, boundaries, and hierarchies.
 Jaimes invokes the rich visual language of her ancestors to continue the practice of creating social commentary through art.
 She focuses on themes of immigration, exploitation, and indigenous ideology to raise awareness and create a positive impact on the world.
 By adopting indigenous practices, we can begin to heal our planet.
 Karen teaches ceramics at SUNY Rockland and is a small business owner.

-• Date/ Time: Mon.
-6-9pm, April 22
+• Mon.
+6-9pm, April 22, at DRAW Studio

 Workshop: